ironscar/spring-six-pro/readme.md

 - Once logged in, it will maintain credentials in session so use Incognito to test login
 - This basic authentication will work for GET requests but not for others due to csrf token requirements
   - for now lets disable csrf for local use in `AppSecurityConfig`
+- We can add user roles here in app or by jdbc, first lets take in app
+  - Using `inMemoryUserDetailsManager`
+  - The password is specified as `{noop}<password>` where the `{noop}` specifies the encoding algorithm id, in this case its plaintext
+  - We can add requestMatchers in the filterChain to control which paths are secured for what role and which are not
+  - Doing this will override the username/password props we set in `application.properties` and only the in-memory creds will work

 ## Application props